Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Biomes.md

 ## See Also

-- [Carvers](/docs/data-driven/worldgen/carvers) - Cave, nether cave, and canyon carvers
+- [Carvers](/docs/data-driven/worldgen/carvers) - the caves and canyons a biome runs
-- [Dimensions](/docs/data-driven/worldgen/dimensions) - Dimension types and generators
+- [Dimensions](/docs/data-driven/worldgen/dimensions) - biome sources placing biomes in a world
-- [Environment Attributes](/docs/data-driven/worldgen/environment-attributes) - Full reference for visual, audio, and gameplay attributes
+- [Environment Attributes](/docs/data-driven/worldgen/environment-attributes) - the full attribute reference
-- [Features](/docs/data-driven/worldgen/features) - Configured and placed features
+- [Features](/docs/data-driven/worldgen/features) - the placed features a biome lists
-- [World Generation](/docs/data-driven/worldgen) - Overview of the worldgen system
+- [World Generation](/docs/data-driven/worldgen) - overview of the worldgen system